eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 RCV was short-sighted, and interpreted the clear expressed preference of "I would take Palin over Peltola *and* Begich over Peltola" in a way that ultimately led to the election of Peltola directly.
 This is *not* a faithful treatment of the voters' expressed preferences.
 Particularly because a clear majority of *all ballots cast*--approximately 53%, over 60% of those who expressed a preference between Begich and Palin--had voters expressing a preference of Begich over Palin.

 However, what Condorcetists often neglect to mention is that because so many voters who ranked Palin first did not rank a second choice, we *technically* have no idea how they would vote in a Begich vs. Peltola head-to-head matchup.
-While out of all voters *who did express a preference* between Begich and Peltola, a majority preferred Begich, this was not a majority *of all voters who cast a ballot*, but rather approximately 46% of all voters who cast a ballot.
-We report the number as 52.5% of voters who expressed a preference between Begich and Peltola preferred Begich, but it's *not* 52.5% of all voters.
+While out of all voters *who did express a preference* between Begich and Peltola, a majority preferred Begich, this was not a majority *of all voters who cast a ballot*, but rather approximately 46% of all voters.
+We report this as 52.5% among voters who expressed a Begich-Peltola preference, but it's *not* 52.5% of all voters.

 Therefore, we cannot be certain that Begich was the true Condorcet winner, because if all of the unaccounted for votes had gone entirely to Peltola in a head-to-head matchup against Begich, then Begich would not have defeated Peltola.
 This is exceptionally unlikely, but because we did not collect that information, we cannot be 100% certain.